MrFriendCS/MrFriendCS.github.io/N5-CS-SDD.md

     print(scores[index])
 ```

-Method 2 - not using the index value
+Method 2 - not using a loop variable

 ``` python
 scores = [56, 34, 2, 85, 51]